 The RIF rules that implement prp-spo2 use a relation (unrelated to the input or generated triples) called _checkChain.
 The OWLIM implementation maps this relation to the 'invisible' context of the same name with the addition of [Context <onto:_checkChain>] to certain statement patterns.
 Generated statements with this context can only used for bindings to rule premises when the exact same context is specified in the rule premise.
 The generated statements with this context will not be used for any other rules.

 Consistency checks are used to ensure that the data model is in a consistent state and are applied whenever an update transaction is committed.
-The syntax is similar to that of rules, except that Consistency replaces the Id tag that introduces normal rules and furthermore consistency checks do not need to have any consequences.
-Consistency checks that have no consequences will indicate an inconsistency whenever their premises can be satisfied, e.g.
+The syntax is similar to that of rules, except that Consistency replaces the Id tag that introduces normal rules.
+Also consistency checks do not have any consequences and will indicate an inconsistency whenever their premises can be satisfied, e.g.

 An OWLIM repository will use the configured rule-set to compute all inferred statements at load time.
 To some extent, this process increases processing cost and time taken to load a repository with a large amount of data.
 However, it has the desirable advantage that subsequent query evaluation can proceed extremely quickly.